sandeepkumar17/td-dev.to/blog-posts/grpc-server-and-client-implementation/grpc-server-and-client-implementation.md

   - **gRPC Protocol** - As mentioned above it uses HTTP/2 which provides a lot of advantages over traditional Http1.x
   - **Data Serialization** - by default gRPC uses Protobuf for the serialization and as an intermediator between client and server.
 - gRPC clients and servers intercommunicate using a variety of environments and machines.
-- It supports many languages like Java, C#, Go, Ruby and Python, check [the full list here](https://grpc.io/docs/languages/)
+- It supports many languages like Java, C#, Go, Ruby, and Python, check [the full list here](https://grpc.io/docs/languages/)
 - It supports pluggable auth, tracing, load balancing, and health checking.

 #### Different scenarios in which we use gRPC